Slicings of parallelogram polyominoes: Catalan, Schr\"oder, Baxter, and other sequences: Parallelogram polyominoes and the generating tree for Catalan numbers

 There are many ways of defining (or characterizing) parallelogram polyominoes in the literature, and we only give one that fits our needs.

-\begin{definition} A \emph{parallelogram polyomino} $P$ (see an example in Figure~\ref{fig:PP}(a)) is an (edge-)connected set of unit cells in the Cartesian plane, that is the interior of a contour defined by two paths, which are composed of $(0,1)$ and $(1,0)$ steps and which never meet except at their beginning and end.
-Denoting $(k,\ell)$ the dimension of the minimal bounding rectangle of $P$, the semi-perimeter of $P$ is $k+\ell$, and the size of $P$ is $k+\ell -1$. \end{definition}
+\begin{definition} A \emph{parallelogram polyomino} $P$ (see an example in Figure~\ref{fig:PP}(a)) is an (edge-)connected set of unit cells in the Cartesian plane that is the interior of a contour defined by two paths which are composed of $(0,1)$ and $(1,0)$ steps and which never meet except at their beginning and end.
+Denoting $(k,\ell)$ the dimension of the minimal bounding rectangle of $P$ ($k$ being its width and $\ell$ its height), the semi-perimeter of $P$ is $k+\ell$, and the size of $P$ is $k+\ell -1$. \end{definition}

 We start by reviewing generating trees~\cite{GFGT,Eco,West}, and in particular the generating tree for Catalan numbers associated with parallelogram polyominoes.